The very term customer complaints conjures negative feelings. How can a complaint be seen as anything other than a bad thing?

 "Customer complaints are great for business intelligence," says Brummel.
 "They can help uncover a gap in your system or process, and give you an opportunity to fix it, or help you to look at your product in a new way.
 With this valuable information, you can share those insights across teams and drive product innovation.
 Customer complaints are one of the first steps towards making your business better."

-10 tips for handling customer complaints
+10 tips on how to handle customer complaints

 There are two levels to handling a customer's complaint effectively.
 Your agents have to respond to the situation directly, and the company has to provide the right tools to equip the customer support team to do their job well.
 Success requires taking a few key steps at both levels.